TickleThePanda/carpe-dm/src/adventures/the-vanquished-fist/plan.md

 >
 > It's odd, because Telnetar, when he was a noble was good-hearted and
 > sociable.
 Now, he rarely leaves the castle and gives tyrannical and
 > harsh orders to quash any opposition to his rule.
+The people of the
+> city are living and acting out of fear.
 >
 > My request of you, adventurers, is that you find out what Telnetar is
 > doing and put a stop to it.
-You must do this discretely or I think it
+You must stick together and be discrete or
-> is likely that you will fail.
+> I think it is likely that you will be doomed to fail.

 The petitioner is the daughter of Lord Morcant, well versed in the politics of the city, poised to be the next Lord of the city.
 She fled